 Skiving, or “pulling a sickie”, is a common form of unauthorised absence.
 But you could also think of excessive lateness as an example of unauthorised absence, or even instances where employees choose to go home early without your permission.

 Unauthorised absence is a particularly disruptive form of absence.
-Not only do you run into all the same problems that you would have with unplanned absence – such as under staffing – you also have to deal with the possibility that your workers simply don’t respect you.
-Or worse, that they find no satisfaction or fulfilment in their jobs.
+Not only do you run into all the same problems that you would have with unplanned absence – such as understaffing – you also have to deal with the possibility that your workers simply don’t respect you.
+Or worse, they find no satisfaction or fulfillment in their jobs.
 Because if they found their jobs fulfilling, they’d feel no need to skive!

-Isolated instances of unauthorised absence are annoying, but manageable.
-But if it keeps happening, it might suggest that you have much serious issues to deal with than the odd lost day here and there.
+Isolated instances of unauthorised absence are annoying but manageable.
+But if it keeps happening, it might suggest that you have many serious issues to deal with than the odd lost day here and there.